 Listeriosis, the foodborne illness caused by the bacterium Listeria monocytogenes, is rare.
 Listeria can cause serious illness and death in vulnerable groups of the population.

 Those at increased risk include people with weakened immune systems, pregnant women and their unborn babies, newborn babies, the very young, and the elderly and infirm.

-Listeriosis has a significant public health and economic impact because of its high hospitalisation and mortality rate.
+Although the number of reported cases is low compared to campylobacter and salmonella, the disease places significant public health and economic burdens on the UK because of its high hospitalisation and mortality rate.
 Most people infected with listeria are hospitalised and approximately a third die.
-The disease costs the UK economy an estimated £245 million a year.

 The bacterium L. monocytogenes is widespread in the environment and can contaminate a wide range of foods.
 It is most commonly associated with chilled ready-to-eat foods such as cooked sliced meats, smoked fish, cooked shellfish, soft mould ripened chesses, pate and pre-prepared sandwiches, that do not require further cooking or reheating.